 9. Siesta Key Beach, FL

 Siesta Key, located on the West Coast of Florida about an hour South of Beaches in Tampa Bay.
-Siesta Key Beach is known as the #1 beach in the USA.
+Siesta Key Beach is known as the #1 beach in the USA and the perfect home base for the perfect Florida Keys vacation.
 The reason for its status is because of its white sand and crystal clear turquoise waters.
 Not only can you relax in Oceanside with a book but you can enjoy the calm waters afloat.

 Siesta Key Beach is easily accessible via the free trolley that runs throughout the island or park in one of many parking lots available.
 Nearby Siesta Key Village is full of great shopping, restaurants, bars, and hotels.
 Book a kayak or tropical cruise tour, rent a boat, go on a hike or bike in Myakka State Park or visit the local Ringling Museum of Art.